MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-catalog-connector.md

 ServiceNow Catalog Microsoft Graph connector has the following limitations in its latest release:

-- *Only people with access to this data source* feature under Manage Search permissions step processes only [user criteria](https://hi.service-now.com/kb_view.do?sysparm_article=KB0550924) permissions.
+- *Only people with access to this data source* feature under Manage search permissions step processes only [user criteria](https://hi.service-now.com/kb_view.do?sysparm_article=KB0550924) permissions.
 Any other type of access permissions won't be applied in the search results.
 - User criteria permissions configured at the catalog category aren't supported.
 - User criteria with advanced scripts aren't supported in the current version.
 Any catalog items with such an access restriction are indexed with deny everyone access that is, they won't appear in search results to any user until we support them.